Doing Business in India Explained and How to Do Business in India

 • In the US and UK, it is possible to delegate upward.
 Meaning that if your boss asks you to do something you can make it conditional to the extent that you can request your boss to do something so you can complete the requested task.
 This is not common in India.

 • Being more collectivistic or Loyalty-to-Group oriented, Indians put a lot more emphasis on relationships than on tasks.
 For an Indian, it is important to know who you are as a person.
 In India, it is relationships over tasks.
-In the West, it is task over relationships.
+In the West, it is a task over relationships.

 • Status is important in India.
 Not only in what you can or have acquired but also in terms of the function or position you have in a company.
 Being a manager gives status.